westsouthnight/openwrt-powerdns-updater/README.md

 # Dependencies on openwrt hosts

-* installed curl, - opkg install curl
+* You can see all installed packages on developer device from where that gets follow by [link!](https://github.com/westsouthnight/openwrt-powerdns-updater/blob/master/installed.md)